giobyte8/dotfiles/server/apps/borgmatic/DEVELOPMENT.md

 ## Prepare "remote" storage server
 In order to verify that remote repository config works, an additional container `borgrh` with borg on it is provided.
-Use such container as a remote host so that backups are created through ssh repository.
+Use this container as a remote host so that backups are created through ssh repository.

 ### Setup ssh keys